cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

 - `Amazon's CloudFront` - CDN service on the edge
 - `Amazon Simple Storage Service (Amazon S3)` - object-storage solution for any type of data
 - `Amazon S3 Transfer Acceleration` - accelerate data transfer from S3 to the edge
-- Ede locations are connected to AWS regions via `AWS backbone network` (100 Gigabit Ethernet GbE)
+- Edge locations are connected to AWS regions via `AWS backbone network` (100 Gigabit Ethernet GbE)
 - Main limitation is that edge cache size is limited.
 Infrequently accessed data is removed from cache to make room for new content

 ###### Regional edge caches